OpenRTX/openrtx.github.io/rtxlink.md

 #### Set Requests

 Set requests allow to change a specific value associated with a certain ID.
-Set requests are componsed by one command byte, 2 Bytes of symbol ID and N bytes of data.
+Set requests are composed by one command byte, 2 Bytes of symbol ID and N bytes of data.

 |  0  | 1  |  2 | 3 | ... | N |
 |:---:|:--:|:--:|:-:|:---:|:-:|